isabella232/terraform-provider-github-1/README.md

 Github Provider for Terraform

-# For more information about terraform : https://github.com/hashicorp/terraform

 This plugin for github provides the teams following features;
  - Adding the user into the organization
  - Forking the repos of the organization